Loki-Astari/ThorsSerializer/doc/usage.md

 ![ThorStream](https://raw.github.com/Loki-Astari/ThorsSerializer/ReWriteDocumentation/img/stream.jpg)

-##Marking your class as Serializeable
+##Marking your class Serializeable/Deserializable

 * Include the header file: `ThorSerialize/Traits.h`
-* Use the macro to declare your type as serializable
+* Use one of these macros to declare your type as serializable
  * `ThorsAnvil_MakeTrait(<Type>, <members>...)`
  * `ThorsAnvil_ExpandTrait(<Parent-Type>, <Type>, <members>...)`